Welshy92/heritage-housing-analysis/README.md

 [Live deployed project](https://heritagehousing-a55973708c5f.herokuapp.com/)

+## Overview

+As a good friend, I have been requested by a friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to help in maximising the sales price for the inherited properties.

+Although my friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
+She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.